tybens/leilanibender.com/blog/source/_drafts/Jit-Compilers-Are-Cute.md

 Other allocation optimizations include avoiding boxing (which LuaJIT does for floating points), and allocations for constants.
 LuaJIT's really impressive optimization is called _Allocation Sinking Optimization_.
 It's quite brilliant, and made a 3000+ word post on it's own.
 Mike Pall of LuaJIT (reasonably) believed that techniques like escape analysis do not work well for dynamic languages, simply because there are so many uncommon escape paths to follow.

 Above, we saw a code path where an escape path is taken and as you could imagine, it's a very common pattern.
-LuaJIT only has to do a store operation for temporary allocations (compared to the conventional `load` operation typically required, trying ).
+LuaJIT only has to do a store operation for temporary allocations (compared to the conventional `load` operation typically required, how allocations work is out of scope).
 Often, an allocation will be done inside a loop but may not be used.

 ```python
 for i in range(1000):